 We have 20 years of dataOur data changes daily, and covers each trading day from January 1, 1995 to present.
 Morningstar takes a few days to clean and process the data they get from the SEC, while they update the price data after the close of the market.
 Quandl updates and data vary based on the fields you choose.

-We cover US equities.
+We cover lots of US stocksWe cover US equities.
 We have about 20,000 stocks in our database, of which almost half are delisted.
 We have them there so you can see how the defunct companies would have done before their demise.
 On the other hand, we automatically limit the view in the screener to companies that you can actually invest in, which narrows us to about 3500 stocks.
 You can, of course, configure this.

 Our data goes into great detailWe have fields for a variety of data collected by Morningstar: Accrued Investment Income to Water Production, from Acquired In Process R&D to Write off and Write down.
 These more granular fields let you see what others cannot, and make more sense of the market.